 Not long ago, a Pulitzer Prize-winning New Yorker article by Kathryn Schulz detailing the earthquake risk in Oregon, the rest of Pacific Northwest and California took the internet by storm.
 If you decide to move to Oregon you might have friends and relatives sending you the link to that article, either to dissuade you from moving or to encourage you to make an emergency plan.
 Have a witty response ready.

 Oregon’s reputation as a wine-producing state has gown in recent years.
 Particularly when it comes to pinot noir, Oregon has taken the U.S. wine scene by storm.
 If you’re a wine lover you’ll enjoy taking a trip to Oregon’s vineyards and wine towns and seeing firsthand what the state has to offer.

 - If you’ll be switching jobs once you move, your paycheck could end up looking quite different than it does now.
 Try using our Oregon paycheck calculator to estimate what your new take-home pay will be.

 - A financial advisor can help you navigate big life changes like a cross-country move, or just help you to meet your financial goals in general.
 A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and your goals.
-Then the program will narrow down your options to three fiduciaries who suit your needs.
+Then the program will narrow down your options to up to three financial advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.